L400-RTI/RTI-Hackathon/Act 4 - Make Fabrikam future ready/README.md

 # Make Fabrikam future ready

 ## Backstory
 Now that you have setup Fabrikam for success, next step is to make it future ready so that Fabrikam is outperforming its competitors in the fashion industry.
 We want to forecast defect probability so that production can be adjusted accordingly.
-We also want to setup anomaly detection so that any abnormal vibration can be detected early and necessary actions can be taken to avoid defective products.
 Agents will help Fabrikam's management to get real-time insights on production and shipment.

 ## Setup
 For running this Act,